 Did you know you can often adopt a pet from a shelter or rescue for a fraction of the price of buying one?
-And possibly save on early ownership costs and receive valuable new owner support?
-With many more compel-ling reasons to adopt, help make yours a success by asking these five questions.
+And possibly save on early ownership costs and receive valuable new-owner support?

 Analysis by Dr. Karen Shaw Becker